Fabry Disease

 Pharmacological Prevention

-- Enzyme replacement therapy with recombinant alpha-galactosidase A to reduce substrate accumulation.
+Enzyme replacement therapy (ERT) with recombinant alpha-galactosidase A to reduce substrate accumulation.

-- Chaperone therapy (e.g., migalastat) for amenable GLA mutations to stabilize enzyme function.
+Chaperone therapy (e.g., migalastat) for amenable GLA mutations to stabilize residual enzyme activity.

-- Use of ACE inhibitors or ARBs to slow progression of renal disease.
+ACE inhibitors or ARBs to reduce proteinuria and slow renal disease progression.

 Non-pharmacological Prevention

-- Lifestyle modifications including blood pressure control and smoking cessation.
+Lifestyle modifications including blood pressure control and smoking cessation to reduce vascular risk.

 Outcome & Complications